DanielleHam/assigment-1/README.md

-# assigment-1 - computer store
+# assignment-1 - computer store

-the first assigment in Expreise academy to create a computerstore.
+the first assignment in Expreis academy to create a computer store.

- i used Bootstrap as a CSS library.
+I used Bootstrap as a CSS library.